Nout1/CH32V003-J4M6/LED flame/README.md

 That concept would completely ignore the physical reality.

 **First:** The human eye perceives brightness logarithmically, not linear.
-So to make a LED appear to change its brightness linearly, the duty cycle of the PWM needs to be adjusted to the brightness raised to a power, usually around 2.2
+So to make a LED appear to change its brightness linearly, the duty cycle of the PWM needs to be adjusted to the brightness raised to a power, usually around 2.2.

-For simplicity we use a power of 2 (=quadratic).
+For simplicity we will use a power of 2 (=quadratic).

 **Second:** Flicking does not vary from fully on to fully off but makes more limited brightness variations.